Fortifying AI Agents: A Deep Dive into Adversarial Training

 Adversarial training demands significant computational resources.
 Generating adversarial examples for each training iteration increases the computational burden.
 Improving efficiency and scalability is critical:

 - Adversarial coreset selection: Selecting a small subset of training data can reduce the time complexity of robust training.
-Adversarial Coreset Selection for Efficient Robust Training provides convergence guarantees for this method.
+This is like picking out the most representative and challenging practice problems instead of doing every single one, saving time while still getting good practice.

 - Optimized algorithms: Developing more efficient adversarial training algorithms can decrease computational costs.